-Table C1 Monetary authorities accounts • The table reports
+Table C1 Monetary authorities accounts • The table reports data on claims and liabilities of the monetary authorities.

 Foreign assets include the following forms of foreign currency and kuna claims on foreign legal and natural persons: monetary gold, holdings of special drawing rights, foreign cash in vault, reserve position in the International Monetary Fund, current account balances with foreign banks, time deposits with foreign banks and accrued interest, foreign currency security investments and other claims.